Naguir/Teaching-HEIGVD-AMT-2019-Project-One/doc/README_tests.md

 ### **Unit tests**

-We've made some unit tests using JUnit test.
+For the test we have used different tools.

-We've used Mockito to test our Servlet, simple JUnit test for our class.
+We've used Mockito to test our Servlet (presentation tier), simple JUnit test for our classes and Arquillian for the integration tier (DAO).

+We have not tested all of our classes but only few.
+Unfortunately not had enough time because of many bugs.

+We have good results on the simple class test and the one using Mockito.
+But the one with Arquillian we got few problems.

 ### Performance and load tests